What’s yogurt? Industry wants greater liberty to use term

 It wasn’t until 1970 that the FDA drew a line: Peanut butter needs to be at least 90 percent peanuts.

+The Association for Dressing & Sauces has also been calling for the repeal of the standard for French dressing, given the proliferation of dressings like Ranch and Italian that do not have standards.
+The FDA appears to be preparing to grant that wish, according to an April email .

-In subsequent years, the agency moved away from trying to establish new standards in favor of requiring products to list ingredients and nutrition information, said Xaq Frohlich, a professor of food labeling at Auburn University.
+Over the years, the FDA moved away from trying to establish new standards in favor of requiring products to list ingredients and nutrition information, said Xaq Frohlich, a professor of food labeling at Auburn University.

 The policy shift was partly a response to the rise of low-fat diets, he said.
 Products that may have once been considered cheap imitations were suddenly desirable because they didn’t conform to the standards for fat.